trabitboy/dbreststoragepoc/readme.txt

 -- save one miv on 12000 versions documents around 130 ms -- load test with 50 users
--- 50 user concurrent on same doc> system holds up but optimistic locking to implement (latest version flag wrongly set)
+-- 50 user concurrent on same doc> system holds up but optimistic locking to implement (latest version flag wrongly set) -- use @version for optimistic locking, on document, or similar approach by selecting before transaction end and throwing runtime business exception
+-- optimistic locking using minor version (update of the latest version flag on previous latest version) -- test by putting 10 sec wait sate in method and doing and update of version number in sql client
+>optimistic locking implemented, very rapid operations on same document now error on h2

 WIP
-- jmeter retrieve and save scenario
-	- get latest (by flag(done) and by higher number(todo for comparison)  ) min version from current parent (major version)
-	- save min version
 -- how to optimize result of query when searching latest version -- flag?
 -- highest number?
-simply keep a foreign key to the latest minor version -- how to make sure that query will not suffer on several documents with 12000 versions -- (query on 120000 min versions join mav join doc ?)
+simply keep a foreign key to the latest minor version

+-- how to make sure that query will not suffer on several documents with 12000 versions
+       seems to work ok on oracle
--- create a lot of documents (see variables in jmeter) -- > exploded dev database after 5, need to request bigger
+-- > exploded dev database after 5 12000 version packages (12 go), need to request bigger

 TODO

--- use @version for optimistic locking, on document, or similar approach by selecting before transaction end and throwing runtime business exception

 -- more operations to load the save > leos does a couple extra fetches

 - test with jdbc template, including transaction

---alternative to jdbc template
+-- put number on seq definitions (50) so no individual selects --alternative to jdbc template
 --hibernate dto projection
 --https://vladmihalcea.com/the-best-way-to-map-a-projection-query-to-a-dto-with-jpa-and-hibernate/